abo-abo/auto-yasnippet/README.md

 Comments generated with this will always end in same column position, no matter from which indentation level they were invoked from.

+# Functions

+## aya-create

+Removes "~" from current line or region (if mark is active) yielding valid code.
+The created snippet is recorded into `aya-current`.

+## aya-expand

+Expands whatever is currently in `aya-current`

+## aya-open-line

+Generic expansion function.
+It will either expand or move to the next field depending on the context.

+## aya-persist-snippet

+Save the current auto-snippet to a user snippets folder (this defaults to `~/.emacs.d/snippets/`.)
+The current `major-mode` name will be used to determine the snippets sub-directory to store the snippet.
+For example when working in `js2-mode` the snippet will be saved to (by default) `~/.emacs.d/snippets/js2-mode/`.

+You will be prompted for the snippet **name**.
+The appropriate file will be opened but not saved, with the point on the `key: ` parameter of the snippet.
+If you wish to proceed, fill in the key, save the buffer and call <kbd>C-c C-l</kbd> (`yas-load-snippet-buffer`).
+Otherwise, simply kill the buffer - there will be no side effects.

+You can customize `aya-persist-snippets-dir` to use a different folder for storing auto-snippets.

+You will need to run `yas/reload-all` before using the new snippet with its **key** trigger.